 The computing world is full of acronyms; indeed, the joke goes that TLA is a Three Letter Acronym.
 This is a page of some of the acronyms I am familiar with (not all by any means) ... just click the lettered buttons.
 Think of it as a simple way to get a vague idea of what those danged computer people are wittering on about.

-Rocksquad Computers (RSQ) is a Faversham based company offering high quality IT support to home & small business users.
+Rocksquad Computers (RSQ) is a Faversham based company offering high quality web design services and IT support to home & small business users.